Negative-light/PUBLIC_VUALT/jeremiahs-first-lament.md

 [^b2]: [Rev 21:1-8](Rev%2021.md)
 [^b3]: [Rom 8:22](Rom%208.md)

-This chapter we are studying the first full lament in this passage.
+This chapter we are studying the first full lament in this Jeremiah.
 This is one of the reasons Jeremiah is known as the weeping Prophet.
 Further we see more of HOW God will judge.

 ## The Lament
 Jeremiah's Lament is rather basic focusing on the coming charge which is mentioned in the previous study as a possible vision that Jeremiah had [^m1].
 This also could highlight that Jeremiah was having the repentant hearth for the sake of his own people [^constables].
+A key is that is sorrows over the destruction despite knowing the depth of the sin of his people, and knowing the grace God has shown.

 ### Applications
 > [!TIP]